Click Here To Show Site Navigation

 The song topped the Billboard, Cashbox and Record World charts at #2, second only to The Beatles' Get Back.
 Marvéll is pictured top center.

 Read more about Marvéll's time with Mercy

 Marvell knows that artists like Willie, Waylon and David Allan Coe will always be the true legends of the outlaw movements.
 After leaving Mercy, James Marvéll & Buddy Good went on to form the country group, The Country Cavaleers.
 This early 1970s duo was on the road with Country and Grand Ole Opry stars.
 They were a bit of an oddity because of their extremely long hair and real country singing.
-Many Grand Ole Opry legends and country stars such as Del Reeves and Jean Shepard called them, Country Music's First Outlaws.
+Many Grand Ole Opry legends and country stars such as Del Reeves and Jean Shepard acknowledged them as being ahead of their time.